Iran nuclear talks resume — will they yield results? | DW | 29.11.2021

 One particular area of concern for the IAEA is a centrifuge-components manufacturing unit in Karaj, near Tehran.

-Iran has accused archrival Israel of carrying out an attack on the site.

-Last week, the IAEA reported that Iran had significantly increased its stockpile of highly enriched uranium in recent months, more than what was allowed under the JCPOA.
+Last week, the IAEA reported that Iran had significantly increased its stockpile of highly enriched uranium in recent months — to levels exceeding those allowed under the JCPOA.

-According to Iranian government data from early November, Tehran possesses about 25 kilograms of uranium enriched to 60% purity.
+According to Iranian government data from early November, Tehran possesses about 25 kilograms (55 pounds) of uranium enriched to 60% purity.

 That puts it well outside the terms of the nuclear agreement, which allows the country to hold a limited amount of uranium enriched to 3.67% purity, with a maximum limit of 300 kilograms.